 The long-term validity of this assertion and whether it necessarily serves investor interests is uncertain.
 Businesses engaged in aggressive tax behaviour may in some ways rely on this assertion to pass reputational tax risks onto their investors.
 Aggressive tax behaviour may also create additional investment risks that are hard for investors to diligence or monitor.
 Business operations that are unduly shaped by tax planning rather than long-term value creation may be more vulnerable to changes in regulation or enforcement.

-A. Appropriate and prudent board policies
+A. Implement appropriate and prudent tax policies

 - Boards should manage local and cross-border tax affairs carefully to avoid incurring undue tax and other costs through failures to obtain applicable reliefs or inaccurate tax documentation.
 Maximising long-term value does not require aggressive tax behaviour.

 - Boards should ensure strategic decisions are driven by long-term value creation.
 They should take the lead in setting corporate tax priorities and disclose their policy on tax.
 The OECD BEPS actions, the OECD Guidelines for Multinational Enterprises and the G20/OECD Principles of Corporate Governance all provide useful guidance for boards in this context.

 - Boards should integrate and align their chosen tax policy with their core business considerations and ascertain that the responsibilities ensuing from board policies are clearly defined within the organisation.

 - Boards should ensure they receive reporting sufficient to affirm that the company’s tax affairs are managed consistently and in accordance with their chosen policy.
 Multinational enterprises should in this regard routinely assess their exposure to tax risk.